Mickie-n-s/bikesharing/README.md

 </p>

 - Highest activity hours are from 5:00 PM to 7:00 PM and require the most resources mobilized.
-- The activity from 2:00 AM to 5:00 AM is low so this would be the window for bike maintenance.
+- The activity from 2:00 AM to 5:00 AM is low. this would be a good time to maintain the bikes.

 <br>